photomultiplier/PirateBounties/README.md

           ```
           Response when there aren't any emperors.
 Placeholders: `%threshold%`,
           the minimum bounty required to be an emperor.

+## Permissions

+The plugin uses the following permissions:

+- `pirateobounties.bounties.enabled` enables bounty on a player.
+If
+  this is disabled, the player's bounty can't be read or set.
+- `pirateobounties.bounties.get` enables use of the `/bounty` command.
+- `pirateobounties.bounties.set` enables use of the `/setbounty`
+  command.
+- `pirateobounties.emperors.get` enables use of the `/emperors` command.

 ## How to use